 In 2008, CCS embarked on its most significant project to date—a $145 million redevelopment of the 760,000 sq. ft. historic Argonaut Building (formerly General Motors’ first research and design studio).
 Located in Detroit’s New Center district (about a mile from the original Walter and Josephine Ford Campus), the building serves as the A. Alfred Taubman Center for Design Education.

-The Taubman Center is home to the College’s six undergraduate design departments, graduate degree programs in color and materials design, integrated design, interaction design and transportation design and the Henry Ford Academy: School for Creative Studies, an art and design charter school for middle and high school students.
+The Taubman Center is home to the College’s five undergraduate design departments, graduate degree programs in color and materials design, integrated design, interaction design and transportation design and the Henry Ford Academy: School for Creative Studies, an art and design charter school for middle and high school students.
 This second campus site has enabled CCS to expand its curriculum to include new areas of the creative industries, improve facilities for all of its departments and connect with the local community through Design Core Detroit.
 It represents the College’s commitment toward accelerating metro Detroit's transition to an innovation-based economy by renewing the infrastructure of an important urban neighborhood; attracting, developing and retaining talent in the creative industries; spurring research in sustainable product development; and creating jobs and new business opportunities.
 The original Ford campus continues to house arts and crafts disciplines as well as the majority of administrative offices.

 A century of tradition shaped by some of the most brilliant minds in the world has culminated in a truly unsurpassed institution of higher learning—a community where the creative spirit is free to soar.